melissamonroe/etl-project/README.md

 - - Washer/Dryer in unit?

 ## Running the ETL
-There are several ways to run the ETL for Craogslist.
+There are several ways to run the ETL for Craigslist.
 1. To have an interactive experience it can be run from a [Jupyter Notebook](./src/rental_scrape.ipynb)
 2. Run from a .bat or .sh file for automation on both windows and *nix environments [craigslist_etl.bat](../src/craigslist_etl.bat) and [craigslist_etl.sh](../src/craigslist_etl.sh)